 As membership increased sharply, the community bought a plot of land at Fuhrmanngasse (today Zirkusgasse) 22 and began building a new prayer house that opened in 1868.
 However, major building defects soon appeared, and the building was demolished.

-An elegant Sephardic synagogue in the Moorish Revival style inspired by the Alhambra in Spain.
-It was known as the ‘Turkish Temple,’ was built by the architect Hugo von Wiedenfeld (1852-1925) at Zirkusgasse in the Leopoldstadt district, between 1885 and 1887.
+An elegant new Sephardic synagogue was built in the Moorish Revival style, inspired by the Alhambra in Spain.
+It was known as the ‘Turkish Temple’ and was built by the architect Hugo von Wiedenfeld (1852-1925) at Zirkusgasse in the Leopoldstadt district, between 1885 and 1887.

 The synagogue was built between several neighbouring houses so that the entrance could only be reached through an atrium or vestibule.
 The main, square prayer room had an octagonal dome that was 12 metres high.
 This was supported by 17-metre high walls and was illuminated by skylights and lanterns.